 Additionally, future work on incorporating the ability to revoke certificates using OCSP will be incorporated into this document, if it is determined that a higher level ability to invalidate certificates of bad actors is necessary.

-Level of Assurance Indication
+Certificate Attestation Policy Indication

-As detailed in the draft-ietf-stir-certificates draft, level of assurance (LOA) indicators can be included as Object Identifiers (OIDs) included in the certificate’s certificate policy extension defined in RFC5280.
+As detailed in draft-ietf-stir-certificates, level of assurance (LOA) indicators can be included as Object Identifiers (OIDs) in the certificate’s certificate policy extension as defined in RFC5280 and used as a mechanism to represent the type of attenstation the signature is representing at the time of signing.
+This indication allows for both identifying the service provider that is vouching for the call as well as a potential metric used for determining confidence level of the legitimacy of the call details.

-In the SHAKEN framework we will use this certificate policy indication to specify one of three policy scenarios:
+In the SHAKEN framework we will use this certificate policy indication for attestation in the following scenarios:

-Primary Holder – signing for devices owned/managed by service provider

-Delegated – signing on behalf of trunking or wholesale customers

-Unknown – signing on behalf of calls of unknown origin
+Direct initiator – The signer has a direct relationship with the customer and is fully attesting to the origination and caller-id used in this call.

+Indirect Initiator – The signer has an indirect relationship with this call origination but can identify specifically the initiator based on customer relationship.

+Gateway – The signer has no relationship to the initiator of the call, but is the entry point to VoIP telephone network for this call (e.g., international gateways).
-There will be three SHAKEN assigned OIDs in an IANA registry that will be used globally in all certificate creation for these three scenarios, once they are assigned this document will reflect these values.

-They will be of the form ‘0.0.0.0’
+There will be three SHAKEN assigned OIDs in an IANA registry that will be used globally in all certificate creation for these three scenarios.
+They will be of the form ‘0.0.0.0’ and will be included specifically in this document when created and available.

 Unique Origination IDs

 In addition to a level of assurance, a unique origination ID is defined as part of SHAKEN.
 This unique origination ID should be a globally unique string corresponding to a UUID (RFC4122) that is set as the serial number attribute in the issuer field name.

-The purpose of the unique origination ID is to assign an opaque unique identifier corresponding to customers, classes of devices, or other unique groupings that a service provider should use for a given certificate created.
+The purpose of the unique origination ID is to assign an opaque unique identifier corresponding to the service provider initiated calls themselves, customers, classes of devices, or other unique groupings that a service provider should use for use in determining things like reputation or trace back identification of customers or gateways.

+For Direct Initiator, in general, a single identifier will be used as part of the certificate representing direct service provider initiated calls to the telephone network.
+A service provider may choose to have a pool of identifiers to identify regions or classes of customers for example.
+Best practices will likely develop as the traceback and illegitimate call identification practices evolve.

+For Indirect Initiator, a single identifier per customer is required in order to differentiate calls both for traceback and for reputation segmentation so one customers reputation doesn’t affect other customers or the service provider call reputation.
+A service provider may choose to be more granular (e.g., per node per customer) depending on size and classes of services that that customer offers as well.

+For Gateway, best practices would be to be a granular as possible, per trunk or gateway to allow for trace back identification and reputation scoring.

 Certificate Examples

+The likely scenario for a service provider is that it manages a pool of certificates that have the following.
+Certificates that have an UOID and certificate with “Direct Initiator” attestation that represents it’s direct customers, one UOID and certificate with “Indirect Initiator” attestation representing perhaps each it’s wholesale or large enterprise customers, and a UOID and certificate with “Gateway” attestation per trunk coming into it’s network.

 An example service provider may have the following certificates: